peterhinch/micropython-font-to-py/README.md

 Python source file is a lesser consideration, with readability being prioritised over size.
 Hence they will be "pretty printed" with the large bytes objects split over multiple lines for readability.

-The ``get_ch`` method will determine the character width from the difference between current and next index values and the font's vertical size: it does not require explicit storage.

 This general approach has been tested on a Pyboard connected to LCD hardware having an onboard frame buffer.
 The visual performance is good.